Do you rely on a security plugin to protect your WordPress site? Are you confident about what most of the features in these plugins actually do?

 The frequency of the backups could be set to a minimum of one hour.

-Besides this, I recommend using All in One WP Migration to make backups that you can save in a Dropbox or Google Drive account
+- Using All in One WP Migration to make backups that you can save in a Dropbox or Google Drive account.

 You need to be ready to restore your site in case something bad happens to one of your sites.